 The overview of your warehouses can be accessed via the navigation bar by going to Inventory > Warehouse.
 There will be one row of information for each warehouse.
 Within each row, notice that you have three columns:

 Stock Value is the overall value of the combined goods.
-(The current value of the product on hand based on the most recent purchase price.)
+(The current product value on hand is based on the most recent purchase price).

-Ordered Values is the overall value of current orders placed.
-(This is inventory that has not been delivered to the warehouse.)
+Ordered Values are the overall value of current orders placed.
+(This is inventory that has not been delivered to the warehouse).

 Viewing Warehouse Stocks

-There will be times that you will need to view detailed information for a specific warehouse.
+There will be times when you will need to view detailed information for a specific warehouse.
 For this, you will need to access the stocks page.
-In the warehouse screen, select the warehouse you would like to view the stocks for.
+In the warehouse screen, select the warehouse for which you want to view the stocks.
 The “Stocks” button will appear at the top of the screen.
-On the stocks screen, listed is the information on the products that have been assigned to that warehouse.
+On the stocks screen is the information on the products that have been assigned to that warehouse.

 Number: Product Number.